-Maine’s tidal flooding is the worst in 40 years
+Maine’s tidal flooding worst in 40 years

-Tidal flooding from Thursday’s blizzard is the greatest that Maine has seen in 40 years and the third-highest since weather officials started keeping track more than 100 years ago.
+Thursday’s blizzard pushed tidal flooding to levels not seen in four decades, and were the third-highest in Portland since weather officials started keeping track more than 100 years ago.

+Flooded buildings and piers were reported all along the Maine coast, from Kennebunkport and Wells to as far east as Machias.

-John Cannon, a senior meteorologist with the National Weather Service in Gray, said Thursday’s high tide in Portland was 13.79 feet, only slightly below the 14.17 feet reported during the famed Blizzard of 1978.
+John Cannon, a senior meteorologist with the National Weather Service in Gray, said Thursday’s high tide in Portland was 13.79 feet, only slightly below the 14.17 feet reported during the infamous Blizzard of 1978.
 The second-highest level, 13.98 feet, also happened in 1978.

-Up and down the Maine coast on Thursday, from Kennebunkport and Wells to as far east as Machias, there were reports of flooding or dangerously high water levels.
-Cannon said sea levels already were high because of the recent near-full moon, and the storm surge only made things worse.
+Cannon said sea levels already were high because of the near-full moon, and the storm surge only made things worse.

-In Portland, there was flooding on waterfront piers near J’s Oyster House, on Somerset Street near Whole Foods and on Marginal Way near Diamond Street, said city spokeswoman Jessica Grondin.
+In Portland, there was flooding on piers near J’s Oyster House, on Somerset Street near Whole Foods and on Marginal Way near Diamond Street, said city spokeswoman Jessica Grondin.
 City officials advised motorists to turn around rather than drive through standing water.

-Coastal flooding at Lincolnville Beach.
-Never seen anything like it in my 39 years living here.
-(Photo by Sandy St. Peter Carey) #mepolitics; pic.twitter.com/Ww7DsgnFdk
+In Scarborough, high-tide flooding made travel difficult on Route 1 near the Scarborough Marsh, on Sawyer Street near the Cape Elizabeth line, and on a private road, said Deputy Police Chief Marla St. Pierre.

-Andy O’Brien, a writer and former state lawmaker, posted on Twitter a photo of flooding at Lincolnville Beach, and wrote, “Never seen anything like it in my 39 years living here.”
+Andy O’Brien, a writer and former state lawmaker, posted on Twitter a photo of flooding at Lincolnville Beach near Camden, and wrote, “Never seen anything like it in my 39 years living here.”

 Pictures posted on social media from nearby Port Clyde showed severe flooding at the town’s commercial fishing pier.

-In Kennebunkport, Hurricane Restaurant in Dock Square was flooded early Thursday afternoon.
-So was the Clambake Restaurant in Scarborough.
+In Scarborough, the Clambake Restaurant on Pine Point was flooded.

+MacDonald didn’t know how much damage had been done but expected she’d have to replace her heating and cooling system and possibly some kitchen equipment.

-Many roads were closed or blocked off, including Ferry Road and Seaside Avenue in Saco.
+Many roads were closed or blocked off throughout coastal Maine.
+In some areas, police kept drivers from attempting to cross flooded roads.

-The biggest threat of flooding was at high tide, or around 11:30 a.m. for coastal York and Cumberland counties.
+The biggest threat of flooding was at high tide, or around 11:30 a.m. in coastal York and Cumberland counties.

 “The worst is behind us,” Cannon said at mid-afternoon Thursday.